scarletstudio/transithealth/docs/new_endpoint.md

 Most likely, your logic will go in one of these two modules, in their respective subdirectories:

-- `api/metrics/` contains logic for the TransitHealth Data Explorer (e.g., timeline view, community view)
+- `api/metrics/` contains logic for the TransitHealth Data Explorer (e.g., Timeline View, Community View)
 - `api/questions/` contains logic for TransitHealth Questions (data vignettes that each engineer creates)

 In this guide, we will review an example from the `metrics` module.
 An example from the `questions` module will be covered in [the guide for adding new questions](new_question.md).